Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/optimization/optimizationtrainer.rst

 (:doxy:`LDA`) is specific to a certain class of models, in this case linear models, and requires a certain type of training data, in this case a classification problem.
 Thus, :doxy:`IRpropPlus` is an optimizer, while :doxy:`LDA` is a trainer.
+This entails that the whole training procedure is known to the trainer and thus very special optimization strategies can be applied - for example if the problem is convex and separable.

 Model Training as an Optimization Problem